cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ![Create a video annotation task](/images/create_video_task.png)

 Open the task and use [AI tools][cvat-ai-tools-user-guide] to start tracking an object.
-Draw a bounding box around an object and it will be tracked during a couple of frames forward.
+Draw a bounding box around an object.

 ![Start tracking an object](/images/start_tracking.png)